Calibrating redshift distributions at $z>2$ with Lyman-$\alpha$ forest cross-correlations: Conclusion

 The constraining power of using \lyaf{s} to calibrate photometric galaxy redshift distributions can potentially be increased in the future.
 As we mentioned before, the SNR of the measurement is currently limited by the \lyaf noise.
 One way to reduce this noise is to combine with the measurements using other high-redshift tracers.
 These can be individual metal absorbers or metal forests (i.e. silicon and carbon forests) in the quasar spectra.
 Although these absorbers can be identified with a lower SNR or number density, they typically trace more massive structures, hence correlating better with galaxies.
 The other way would be to provide more \lyaf data by surveying more high-redshft quasars, or improving the SNR of the quasar spectra.
-This could potentially be achieved with the future spectroscopic surveys, such as the DESI extension and possibly the DESI-II programme.
+This could potentially be achieved with the future spectroscopic surveys, such as the DESI extension and possibly the DESI-II programme. {Together with a large number of high-redshift Lyman-$\alpha$ emitting (LAE) galaxies detected by DESI-II, clustering-$z$ with multiple tracers can achieve promising constraining power for Stage IV surveys.}

-\lyaf also provides a way to calibrate ensemble distributions of Lyman-break galaxies (LBG) and Lyman-$\alpha$ emitting (LAE) galaxies.
-For example, deep photometric surveys such as LSST can detect LBGs in the redshift range $2<z<6$ via drop-outs in short wavelength bands.
-The method outlined in this paper can potentially constrain the redshift distribution of this population which is otherwise extremely difficult.
-This could improve the robustness of high-redshift cosmological studies such as primordial non-Gaussianity \citep[e.g.][]{2025arXiv251122243P}.
+\lyaf also provides a way to calibrate ensemble distributions of LBGs and LAEs detected in photometric surveys.
+For example, LSST can detect LBGs in the redshift range $2<z<6$ via drop-outs in short wavelength bands.
+The method outlined in this paper can potentially constrain the redshift distribution of this population which is otherwise extremely difficult. {This could improve the robustness of high-redshift cosmological studies such as constraints on primordial non-Gaussianity \citep[e.g.][]{2025arXiv251122243P,2026MNRAS.545f2115P}.}